-11 The annual leave on-cost factors provided are intended to be generally appropriate across GGS agencies.
+The annual leave on-cost factors provided are intended to be generally appropriate across GGS agencies.
 However, where there are indications that the on-cost factors are not appropriate (i.e. where they would give rise to material misstatements) due to different circumstances of the particular agencies, the agency should discuss this with Treasury.
-12 For GG agencies whose defined benefit superannuation and defined contribution superannuation liabilities are not assumed by the Crown, they can apply a combined 8.7% superannuation on-costs (for both defined benefit and defined contribution superannuation on-costs) on the present value of annual leave liability.